VaneUI

 VaneUI's color system has three layers:

-1. :root fallbacks — set --text-color, --bg-color, --border-color etc. to the primary outline palette (dark text, white background, light border)
+1. :root fallbacks: set --text-color, --bg-color, --border-color etc. to the primary outline palette (dark text, white background, light border).
+Inherit-mode components fall back to these when no ancestor sets colors.

-2. Direct CSS rules — when a component has data-variant + data-appearance attributes, a CSS rule fires and rewrites those variables on the element
+2. Direct CSS rules: when a component emits data-appearance (and data-variant), a CSS rule fires and sets those variables on the element and its subtree.
+Every component with a concrete appearance emits these.

 :root → --text-color: dark, --bg-color: white